Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

   health:
    ...
   loadBalancing:
-     #one or both of GEO and weighted are required
     weighted: # always requird
      default: 10  #always required
      custom: #optional
      - value: AWS  #optional with both GEO and weighted.
-With GEO the custom weight is applied to gateways within a GEOgraphic region
+With GEO the custom weight is applied to gateways within a Geographic region
        weight: 10
      - value: GCP
        weight: 20